openstack-archive/fuel-plugin-unity/doc/source/user-guide.rst

    controller nodes.

 #.
 Cannot see plugin pages in Fuel Web UI.

-   This is a limitation of Fuel:user cannot enable new plugin for a existing OpenStack deployment.
+   This is a limitation of Fuel: user cannot enable new plugin for a existing OpenStack deployment.
 User need to install the Unity plugin before creating new OpenStack deployment.